-Sint Maarten Travel Guide
+Sint Maarten Territory

-Territory Caribbean island known for beautiful beaches
+Caribbean island known for beautiful beaches

 A small Caribbean island split between Dutch and French influences, Sint Maarten lures travelers with its dual identity.
 The Dutch side offers lively nightlife and duty-free shopping, while the French side boasts gourmet dining and clothing-optional beaches.
 Sailing, snorkeling, and sunbathing are daily rituals here.

-Why Visit Sint Maarten #
+Why Visit Sint Maarten#

 Maho Beach offers the famous low-altitude plane landings at Princess Juliana Airport-arrive just before touchdown for the full spectacle and be cautious of jet blast.
 It’s touristy but unforgettable; late afternoons are better to combine beach time with nearby bars and food trucks.